davis346/AvraeBot/README.md

 Skills & Saves allows you to roll skill checks or saving throws for a monster.
 Simply choose either the saving throw or skill check option to allow the respective buttons appear.
 Each time you want to select a different check or save press the respective button.
 There is also a Reroll section if you need to do a check or save multiple times for the same monster.
 Setting a DC is another option that will allow the bot to tell you if the monster passed or failed.

 Attacks & Spells allows you to choose an attack or cast a spell in the monster's statblock.
 Similarly to other tabs you can reroll actions, set DCs, select disadvantage or advantage, and even choose a target.
-When inputing a target us a comma to seperate enemies.
+When inputing a target use a comma to seperate enemies.
 For example, Target: Orc, Gnoll, Goblin.